Service user feedback

 Your feedback is important to us and will be taken seriously.
 Feedback from our patients, clients, carers and members of the public/visitors using our services or facilities helps us to identify areas where high quality care is being provided, and where this is not the case we will make changes to improve service quality and safety.

-You can provide feedback directly to the service involved either verbally or in writing or if you would prefer to send your feedback directly to the Chief Executive you can write, email, fill out our online feedback form, telephone or call in person to the:
+You can provide feedback directly to the service involved either verbally or in writing or if you would prefer to send your feedback directly to the Chief Executive you can write, email, or telephone or call in person to the:

 Complaints/Service User Experience Office